kauppie/sliceutils/README.md

 ### >> _Frequencies_

-Counts the number of occurrences for each unique element.
+Counts the number of occurrences for each element.
 Requires slice elements to be `comparable`.

 ### >> _IsSortedBy_